CV

 Sound Artist and composer (electroacoustic music)

-Chair person for Fylkingen (a society and venue for new music and intermedia art) 2012 – 2015.
+Chair of Fylkingen, a society and venue for new music and intermedia art (2012 – 2015).

-Chair person for Sound of Stockholm (an international festival for new music and sound art) 2012 –16.
+Chair of Sound of Stockholm, an international festival for new music and sound art (2012 – 2016).

 Works (selection)